bluesky/ophyd/docs/source/tutorials/epics/single-PV.rst

 .. note::

-   To move more than one signal in parallel, use the `ophyd.status.wait` *function*.
+   To move more than one signal in parallel, use the :func:`ophyd.status.wait` *function*.

    .. code:: python